Raynaud's Disease

 With this form, the vascular cramps and discolorations usually occur simultaneously in both hands.
 Sometimes complaints are also experienced in the toes or the tip of the nose.
 An attack can be caused by:

-The secundary form of Raynaud's can be the result of a disease with abnormalities in the vascular wall.
-Examples of those diseases are, Scleroderma, Rheumatoid Arthritis or Sjögren Syndrome.
-Certain medicines, such as beta-blockers can also cause this secundary form.
+The secondary form of Raynaud's can be the result of a disease with abnormalities in the vascular wall.
+Examples of those diseases are, Scleroderma, Rheumatoid Arthritis or Sjogren Syndrome.
+Certain medicines, such as beta-blockers, can also cause this secondary form.

-With this secundary form, there are often permanent abnormalities to the capillaries in the fingertips or toes.
+With this secondary form, there are often permanent abnormalities to the capillaries in the fingertips or toes.
 The attacks are similar to those in the primary form.
-The difference with the secundary form is that the attacks do not occur to both hands or feet at the same time.
+The difference with the secondary form is that the attacks do not occur to both hands or feet at the same time.

 Symptoms of Raynaud's Disease